 Prisoners’ Legal Services, Burnaby, BC

-Prisoners’ Legal Services is looking for a passionate, problem solving, empathetic and dedicated advocate for prisoners’ rights, with a focus on liberty rights.
+Prisoners’ Legal Services is looking for a passionate, problem solving, empathetic and dedicated advocate for prisoners’ rights for a 14 month contract position.

-The legal advocate position involves providing advocacy to prisoners regarding prison legal issues.
-This work is primarily done by telephone, fax and email.
-Advocacy on behalf of prisoners may involve summary advice, informal advocacy, providing written submissions and personal representation at tribunals.
+The legal advocate work is primarily done by telephone, fax and email.
+Advocacy on behalf of prisoners may involve summary advice, informal advocacy and providing written submissions.

 Legal advocates have conduct of client files and are responsible for ensuring day-to-day tasks are scheduled and performed within relevant timeframes.
 The job involves reviewing and determining the legal merit of cases and determining the level of service to be provided.
 Legal advocates work under the supervision of a lawyer.

 Legal advocates have a great deal of contact with prisoners, prison administrators and parole authorities.

 This position may require travel to prisons in the Lower Mainland and Fraser Valley.
 Access to a vehicle is essential.
 A CPIC clearance is required to visit prisons.

 - Post-secondary education in Law, Criminology, Social Work, Paralegal training or equivalent;